buddhist-uni/buddhist-uni.github.io/_courses/function.md

 ## Course Outline
 I am satisfied that this course is both rigorous and accurate without compromising its lofty subject.

-Note: If you are looking for a quick “crash course” on the Noble Eightfold Path, please feel free to skip ahead and read the two books from the “[Intermission](#intermission-the-noble-eightfold-path)” below.

 ### Main Text

 This course follows the excellent (if sometimes repetitive) textbook by Bhikkhu Cintita: